Simplified ORM configuration with Spring, JPA and Hibernate path scanning

 A challenge when developing applications that use object-relational mapping (ORM) like Hibernate and JPA, a common approach is to list each @Entity decorated Java class programmatically either in the configuration file or within the class that creates the ORM session.
 However, ORM configuration can be simplified by using a common feature known as package scanning.

 A typical configuration file might look something like this, which isn't too bad with only three entities, but it's not difficult to imagine the configuration getting extensive.

 One option available using JPA is to scan JAR files for entities using the sensibly named jar-file entry:

 Of course, the best configuration is one that does complete scanning.
-This can be achieved by setting the exclude-unlisted-classes JPA entry to false in standard Java EE applications.
+This can be achieved by setting the exclude-unlisted-classes JPA entry to false in standard Hibernate and JDBC applications.
 And it's just as easy, if not easier when using Spring.
 With Spring, configuration file can be edited with the following entry to force package scanning of @Entity decorated classes, rather than forcing a listing of all classes: